manassaloi/manassaloi.github.io/_posts/2020-01-28-one-on-ones.markdown

 ---

-Here is the one on one doc I use with my reports: [1-1 template](https://docs.google.com/document/d/16BbGpnFJN1pSjJgYBQXtXl7Tv_gmR227hZ4pA8HqOpU/edit?usp=sharing)
+Here is the one on one doc I use with my reports: [1-1 template](https://docs.google.com/document/d/16BbGpnFJN1pSjJgYBQXtXl7Tv_gmR227hZ4pA8HqOpU/edit?usp=sharing).

-I recently caught up with a junior from college (lets call him X) who had moved into Product Management a few months back
+I recently caught up with a junior from college (lets call him X) who had moved into Product Management a few months back.

-Within 30 mins of meeting me, he told me that even though his company was doing well: had raised a large round of funding, he was thinking of leaving because he felt his manager did not trust him, and was not putting any effort in mentoring him
+Within 30 mins of meeting me, he told me that even though his company was doing well: had raised a large round of funding, he was thinking of leaving because he felt his manager did not trust him, and was not putting any effort in mentoring him.

-There is this saying that [People Leave Managers, not Companies](https://getlighthouse.com/blog/people-leave-managers-not-companies/), and this would have been another example of that
+There is this saying that [People Leave Managers, not Companies](https://getlighthouse.com/blog/people-leave-managers-not-companies/), and this would have been another example of that.

 Instead of judging his manager, I decided to dig deeper and find the root cause of his frustration.
 Soon the answer was pretty clear.
-The real issue was a lack of communication between X and his manager
+The real issue was a lack of communication between X and his manager.

 Even after 4 months of joining this startup, there was a lack of alignment/clarity on
 - what was his manager's expectation